-For TIS installations, the following may be reported in the Traffic status block on the EX5000 Map Page:
+For TIS installations, the following may be reported in the Traffic status block on the EX5000 Map page:

 - OPER-The TIS sensor is operating normally. - CST 00:00-The TIS sensor has temporarily lost the information feed from ground-based radar and is in "coast" mode.
-The EX5000 will continue to display the traffic last received, while the CST timer will count the seconds since the last valid data. - RMV 00:00-After 12 seconds of coasting, the TIS sensor will remove the traffic display and display RMV, and continue to count the time since the last valid data. - UNAVAIL-More than 60 seconds have passed since valid data was received, or TIS data is not available at the current aircraft location. - SBY-The TIS sensor is in standby mode. - DATA FAIL-The TIS sensor has reported an internal fault.
-Traffic information will be removed from display.
+The EX5000 will continue to display the traffic last received, while the CST timer will count the seconds since the last valid data. - RMV 00:00-After 12 seconds of coasting, the TIS sensor will remove the traffic display and display RMV, and continue to count the time since the last valid data. - UNAVAIL-More than 60 seconds have passed since valid data was received, or TIS data is not available at the current aircraft location. - SBY-The TIS sensor is in standby mode.